microchip-pic-avr-examples/matlab-dspic33a-curiosity-i2cexample-mpu9250/README.md

     <p align="left">
       <img  src="images/dem7.png"width="500"></p>

-    </p><p style='text-align: justify;'> The <b>General Purpose LED's</b> will be blinking.
+8. </p><p style='text-align: justify;'> The <b>General Purpose LED's</b> will be blinking.

     <p align="left">
       <img  src="images/debug_led.png"width="500"></p>
     </p>

-8. <p style='text-align: justify;'>	The <b> RGB LEB</b> will be glowing in different colors.
+9. <p style='text-align: justify;'>	The <b> RGB LEB</b> will be glowing in different colors.
 To increase the brightness of the RGB LED, vary the <b>Potentiometer</b> on the development board.

     <p align="left">
       <img  src="images/led_rgb.png"width="500"></p>
     </p>

-9. <p style='text-align: justify;'>	To view the estimated roll and ptch angle from the <b>accelerometer, gyroscope sensors of MPU9250</b> double click on the scope.
+10. <p style='text-align: justify;'>	To visualize the estimated roll and ptch angles from the <b>accelerometer, gyroscope sensors of MPU9250</b> double click on the scope.
 This opens the scope view.
 Tilt or turn the development board by hand to view variations in the roll and pitch angles.

     <p align="left">
       <img  src="images/dem9.png"width="500"></p>
     </p>

-10. <p style='text-align: justify;'>Click on the <b>Stop</b> button to stop the I2C communication and external mode.
+11. <p style='text-align: justify;'>Click on the <b>Stop</b> button to stop the I2C communication and external mode.

     <p align="left">
       <img  src="images/dem10.png"width="500"></p>
     </p>

 > **Note:** </br>
->Ensure that at startup, the **development board** and **MPU9250** remain static and level for about 2 seconds for calibration.
+>At each startup, the system calibrates the accelerometer and gyroscope of the **MPU 9DOF Click board**.
+During this 2-second calibration period, the **development board** and **MPU 9DOF Click board** must remain stationary (do not move/ shake).
 After calibration, the board can be tilted or rotated to observe angle variations.

 ## 	REFERENCES:
 For more information, refer to the following documents or links.